no-go/NotifyRelay/Readme.md

 Sometimes a new giant smartphone is too big for me at parties.
 It's nice to be able to redirect all your messages to a little old one.
 In an emergency you can at least answer via SMS.
-My app redirects almost everything to a Jabber account or to a Gotify server.
+My app redirects almost everything to a Jabber account, to your Gotify server or as sms.
 It's a little everyday hack that I don't want to keep from the FOSS community.

 The App sends all Android text notifications to a xmpp jabber account.
 It